AlexxBoro/gallows_game/README.md

 based on a tutorial by [link](https://www.youtube.com/channel/UCzn6vAfspIcagLax1fck_jw)

-added flexbox, mobile version and a function to draw a codeword to guess
+added flexbox, mobile version and a function to randomly draw a codeword to guess